relevantGRC/grc_portfolio/portfolio-templates/README.md

 If you have questions about creating your portfolio:

-1. Check the [FAQ](../resources/portfolio-faq.md) for common questions
-2. Open an issue in this repository
+1. Open an issue in this repository
-3. Reach out to the community for advice
+2. Reach out to the community for advice

 ---